Does BYD Company (BYDDY) Pay a Dividend? (2026)

 Yes.
 BYD pays an annual dividend out of its Hong Kong-listed shares (recently on the order of about 1 yuan per share over the trailing year).
 ADR holders receive the dividend passed through by the depositary bank, typically net of a depositary fee and any Chinese or Hong Kong withholding tax, and converted into US dollars, so the cash you receive can differ from the headline rate.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BYDDY's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BYDDY's investor relations page or your broker before acting on them.